irdanish11/devops/docker/README.md

 * `-i` flag Keep STDIN open even if not attached.
 * `-t` flag Allocate a pseudo-TTY.
 * If a running container is detached, we can still enter into its interactive mode by using the `docker exec -it` command.
-* With `docker start` we can use `-ai` flag to start a container in interactive mode, but this will only work if the continer started in interactive mode.
+* With `docker start` we can use `-ai` flag to start a container in interactive mode, but this will only work if the container started in interactive mode.

 ### 2.5 Docker remove container images and containers:
 * `docker ps`: This command lists all the containers that are running.